chainguard-dev/melange/README.md

 docker run --privileged -v "$PWD":/work cgr.dev/chainguard/melange build examples/gnu-hello.yaml
 ```

-Running outside of a container requires [Docker](https://docs.docker.com/get-docker/), but should also work with other runtimes such as [podman](https://podman.io/getting-started/installation).
+Running outside of a container requires [Docker](https://docs.docker.com/get-docker/), but should also work with other run-times such as [podman](https://podman.io/getting-started/installation).

 Alternatively, if you're on a Mac, you can use the [melange instructions for Lima](https://github.com/chainguard-dev/melange/blob/main/mac/README.md#Lima) to run an Alpine Linux VM.